thorin8k/techlife_bulb/README.md

 ## Credits and Info
-I used this following articles and forum posts to make this work, all credit to this people who have extracted all the commands needed to change bulbs state.
+I used the following articles and forum posts to make this work, all credit to this people who have extracted all the commands needed to change bulbs state.
 I only packed all in this custom_component.

 - Original Post: https://community.home-assistant.io/t/integrating-techlife-pro-light-bulbs-without-opening-or-soldering/178423